HollyAdele/hollyadele.github.io/_posts/2021-01-13-stuff-i-tell-my-children.md

 For older children, you can't carry them, so before you issue a command, know what action YOU will take if they do not carry out the command.

+### "Do you want to sleep on a pillow tonight?
+Then go put your head on it."
+After I have used up my fun, silly, sweet ways to get children to lay down, I say this.
+If they still linger, I say that I will take their pillow in five seconds.
+And then count down from five, and take the pillow.
+They get it back the next morning.
+I think it is possible to fall asleep without a pillow, although undesirable.
+Is it negotiable that they go to bed?
+No.

+This only works if you never give it back because they cry, and if you actually take it when you say you will.
+If you aren't going to be consistent, they just chalk it up to one more reason why they shouldn't obey you.

 ### "I'm sorry, I don't want to hurt you, will you forgive me?"
 I love this one.
 It works on everyone.
 You say it when someone's mad.
 You say it whether you are to blame or not.
 It doesn't admit guilt, and it doesn't accuse of guilt.
 I like it better than, "I didn't mean to!" because, face it, you did mean to at the time.
 "It was an accident" is just as bad.
 What does that even mean?